-AN AUTOMATED METHOD FOR FINITE ELEMENT MESH GENERATION

-AND SIMULATION MODEL ASSEMBLY
+AUTOMATION OF VOLUMETRIC MESH GENERATION, MESH ASSEMBLY AND MODEL INPUT FROM SURFACE REPRESENTATIONS OF TISSUE STRUCTURES

 Ben Landis, Ahmet Erdemir, PhD

-Computational Biomodeling (CoBi) Core, Lerner Research Institute, Cleveland Clinic, Cleveland, OH, USA
+Computational Biomodeling (CoBi) Core and Department of Biomedical Engineering, Lerner Research Institute, Cleveland Clinic, Cleveland, OH, USA

-email: landisb@ccf.org
+email: landisb@ccf.org website: https://simtk.org/projects/openknee

 INTRODUCTION

-Finite element analysis is an important part of biomedical research.
-However the development of quality finite element model from medical imaging is a labor intensive task, even after image segmentation is completed.
-The segmented surface geometries need be fed into meshing software, individually meshed.
-Then the user interactively selects areas that will be used in the simulation and creates a mesh group to identify this subset.
-Finally the meshes can be introduced into the simulation software itself where an assembly is created using the groups are used to apply the appropriate boundary conditions.
-This study developed a automatic method for creating these simulation ready mesh assemblies and demonstrated it use for multiple simulation software packages.
+Finite element analysis has become an increasingly routine and essential component of biomechanics research [1].
+However the development of quality virtual representations for finite element analysis is a laborious task, even after image segmentation is completed and surface representations of tissue structures are available.
+The volumes of geometries need be individually meshed.
+Then the user interactively selects mesh regions, specifically node, element and surface sets, to facilitate defining the model.
+Finally meshes of different tissues are combined and the mesh sets are utilized to define constraints and interactions between tissue components and to apply the appropriate boundary conditions.
+The resultant model then needs to be stored in a markup compatible with the simulation software of preference, i.e. Abaqus (Simulia, Johnston, RI) and FEBio [2] are common solvers in biomechanics [3].
+The goal of this study is automate all these processes in order to provide an unsupervised workflow for volumetric mesh generation, mesh assembly and model input file generation starting with surface representations of tissue structures.

 METHODS

-A Python script was designed, using Salome [1], to streamline the process of meshing and model assembly through automation.
-Firstly an XML document was made that that contains the hierarchy of the anatomical image, that is the parts and any ties and contacts, and also the surface generated from segmentation, as shown in Figure 1.
-The hierarchical structure of this format is general and flexible enough to be applicable to a wide variety fields.
-All of the geometry surfaces are loaded and Salome makes simulation neutral volumetric finite element meshes.
-Then groups of nodes and elements are automatically defined.
-The node and element sets are created based on the hierarchy described in the XML document, the characteristic length of the input geometry segments, and the inter-part proximity.
-This proximity can be adjusted by the user by setting a multiplier in the XML input.
+A Python script was designed, using free and open source Salome [4], to streamline the process of meshing and model assembly through automation.
+An input XML document contains the hierarchy of the anatomy of interest, that is the tissue components, pointer to tissue surface geometry, and connectivity and interactions, e.g., ties and contacts (Figure 1).
+The hierarchical structure of this format is general and flexible enough to be applicable to a wide variety of biomedical areas.
+Upon execution of the script, the surfaces are loaded and Salome generates volumetric finite element meshes.
+In following, groups of nodes, faces and elements are automatically defined based on connectivity description provided in the XML document, the characteristic length of the input geometry segments, and the inter-part proximity, e.g. euclidian norm between nodal positions of different tissues.
+Thresholds for proximity can be adjusted by the user by setting a multiplier.
+The script provides a warning to the user should they introduce non-reciprocated conditions for contact and ties.

-Continuing after these general finite element meshes are made the script goes on to create simulation specific assemblies of the these parts, specifying ties and contacts in the specific language of the simulation software packages.
-The currently available options these include specific formatting for Abaqus[2], Febio[3], and the SOFA Framework [4], and could be extended to other formats with only moderate effort.
+The script then creates assemblies of the these parts, specifying ties and contacts in the specific language of the simulation software packages.
+The currently available options these include specific formatting for Abaqus (Simulia, Johnston, RI), Febio[2], and the SOFA Framework [5], and could be extended to other formats with only moderate effort.

-Tests of this script were first performed using preliminary skin, fat, and muscle layers from Operation Multis[5], but a more complex set of geometries from Open Knee[6] were also used.
-The knee assembly allowed for incrementally increasing the fidelity of the simulation by adding parts to the assembly that are not part of the essential mechanics, such as the menisci.
-Figure 2 shows the groups that were created on the tibia by the script.
+The script was tested on a set of geometries from the Open Knee(s) [6].
+Various models were assembled for the knee, incrementally increasing the fidelity of the simulation by adding/removing parts to the assembly such as the menisci.
+To test of changing the geometric parts of the assembly, simplified models of the knee (femur-anterior cruciate ligament-tibia) were generetated with coarse and fine meshes.

-Because it is automated, decisions to change the geometric parts of the assembly are simple.
-Update the XML with the new geometry file and the script will rapidly reproduce the model assembly for simulation.
-Also parts of the assembly can be added or removed, by adding or removing a part from the hierarchy.
-The script will provide a warning to the user should they introduce non-reciprocated conditions for contact and ties.

 RESULTS AND DISCUSSION